memorandumtk/memorandumtk/README.md

 # Kosuke Takagi
-### I really want to be Back-end Web depeloper in the future.
+### I really want to be a full-stack Web developer.
 #### I like both sides of Javascript though, especially since I feel comfortable when touching the backend site of Javascript.
 - Of course, I’m currently learning Javascript.
 Now I am at the beginning of learning programming so I am going to continue to know Javascript deeply first.